Taíno archaeology

-The Taíno were the Indigenous people of the Caribbean and the principal inhabitants of Cuba, the Dominican Republic, Haiti, Jamaica, and Puerto Rico.
-Caribbean archaeologists have theorized that by the mid 16th century the native people of the Caribbean were extinct.
-However, the story of Taino extinction may not be the case according to recent research and archaeological findings.

-Early Spanish colonization in the Caribbean has been relatively well documented, with textual evidence that has driven interpretations about the Taino in academic literature.
-But, recent archaeological findings in Puerto Rico, Cuba, and the Dominican Republic have help shed light to the story of the Taino people.
+The Indigenous peoples of the Caribbean belonged to multiple peoples, including the Kalinago, the Ciguayos, the Macorix, the Taino, and others.
+The Taíno were the Indigenous people of parts of the Caribbean and the principal inhabitants of Cuba, Hispaniola (today the Dominican Republic and Haiti), Jamaica, and Puerto Rico.
+Early Spanish colonization in the Caribbean has been relatively well documented, with textual evidence that has driven interpretations about the Indigenous peoples of the Caribbean in academic literature.
+Recent archaeological findings in Puerto Rico, Cuba, and the Dominican Republic have helped document Taíno archaeology.
+Indigenous archaeological sites in Lesser Antilles are often Kalinago archaeological sites.